 A completed "Legal Compliance and Eligibility Form" must be submitted to the college each semester prior to registering for classes.
 Obtain the requested signatures (student, parent, and the School Board home education official) before submitting it (along with the dual enrollment permission form) to the Admissions/Registration department of Palm Beach State College.
 Request your PBSC Book Voucher at the time you submit your completed forms to the Campus Admissions/Registration department.

 3300 Forest Hill Boulevard, Suite C-124

 Phone: 561-434-8052 (px 47458)

 Eligible Home Education students in grades 6-9 must have earned four (4) high school credits, two of which must be an English Language Art course and a mathematics course.
-All other dual enrollment requirements must also be met.
+All other dual enrollment requirements must also be met with the exception of a high school grade point average.
 A student is limited to earning a maximum of 60 credit hours through dual enrollment and/or early admission.

 - Dual Enrollment: The student may dual enroll in up to eight (8) credit hours in the Fall, Spring and Summer terms regardless of the number of institutions attended.

 - Early Admission: Eligible students who have completed the 11th grade (or its equivalent) may complete their senior year at Palm Beach State College upon approval from the designated program official.
 Interested students must submit a written recommendation from the Home Education Program administrator supporting the petition.
 Early Admission students must maintain full-time status, 12 credit hours per semester, Fall and Spring terms only.
 In addition, students must maintain a 2.0 term GPA in college level work.
 If a student enrolls in the Early Admission program, the Fall and Spring will be the conclusion of the Dual Enrollment and Early Admission program at Palm Beach State College.